 Masters Advance

-- This type of advance is against your digital recorded music royalties, i.e. the money you make from Spotify, Apple Music, etc. when fans listen to your music.
-It can also include sales of physical product like vinyl and CDs if that applies.
+- This type of advance is against your digital recorded music royalties, i.e., the money you make from Spotify, Apple Music, etc,. when fans listen to your music.
+It can also include sales of physical products like vinyl and CDs if that applies.

 Publishing Advance